 The Boeing Tech Team is the UW-Madison Society of Women Engineers’ design team that competes in the SWE Team Tech competition sponsored by Boeing.
 It is a national SWE competition where teams from universities across the country partner with a company and carry out a design project.
-This competition emphasizes the importance of teamwork and interface with industry in the engineering educational process.
+This competition emphasizes the importance of teamwork and interfacing with industry in the engineering educational process.
 Teams may consist of up to 12 members and must complete a project over the course of 6 months (January – June).
 Chosen teams will present their completed project at the SWE National Conference in the fall.

+This year, the Boeing Tech Team will be collaborating with AbbVie, a research driven biopharmaceutical company.
+AbbVie targets difficult-to-cure diseases to leverage their expertise and create solutions that have a positive impact on patients’ lives and society.
 An AbbVie plant continuously emits 1000 liters per day of trisodium phosphate with a concentration of 2% (by weight, in water) into the lake.
 However, discharge of phosphates into freshwater lakes contributes to a process known as eutrophication which induces excessive growth of algae.
 Site engineering wishes to treat the waste stream such that no more than 2 pounds per day of inorganic phosphate enters the lake.
 Our project is to design a process that produces a clarified waste stream which meets the phosphate restriction.

 Hi!
 My name is Reema Ibrahim and I am one of the Boeing Tech Team Elects for the UW-Madison section of the Society of Women Engineers (SWE).
 I work with an amazing group of women at UW to compete in the Boeing Tech Team competition!
 If you would like to learn more about the tech team, the companies we partner with, or our current project, please reach out!